Reverse Monte Carlo: Issues with the RMC method

 The RMC method suffers from a number of potential problems.
 The most notable problem is that often more than one qualitatively different model will give similar agreement with experimental data.
 For example, in the case of amorphous silicon, the integral of the first peak in the pair distribution function may imply an average atomic coordination number of 4.
 This might reflect the fact that all atoms have coordination number of 4, but similarly having half the atoms with coordination number of 3 and half with 5 will also be consistent with this data.
 Unless a constraint on the coordination number is employed, the RMC method will have no means of generating a unique coordination number and most likely a spread of coordination numbers will result.
 Using amorphous silicon as an example, Biswas, Atta-Fynn and Drabold were the first to elucidate the importance of including constraints in RMC modeling.
 Since the RMC method follows the normal rules of statistical mechanics, its final solution will be the one with the highest degree of disorder (entropy) possible.
 A second problem comes from the fact that without constraints the RMC method will typically have more variables than observables.
 One result from this will be that the final atomic configuration may have artifacts that arise from the method attempting to fit noise in the data.

 One should remark, however, that most applications of the RMC approach today take account of these problems by appropriate use of implicit or explicit constraints.
 By including appropriate number of constraints, Limbu et al. confirms the effectiveness of RMC as a multi-objective optimization approach to the structural determination of complex materials, and resolves a long-standing dispute concerning the uniqueness of a model of tetrahedral amorphous semiconductors obtained via inversion of diffraction data.

 Implementations of the RMC method

-There are four publicly available implementations of the RMC method.
+There are five publicly available implementations of the RMC method.